 Despite the popularity of mayo potato salad nowadays, mayonnaise wasn’t used as a potato salad dressing in the past.
 In case you didn’t know, potato salad came from Germany.
 And Germans actually use herbs, oils, or vinegar to coat the potatoes.
 Also, they prefer to serve it warm, unlike the American version.
 For this recipe, we’re following the American version of the dish.
 As this potato salad recipe contains mayonnaise, it can spoil if left out for too long.
 Therefore, it is best to serve this dish chilled.
 Otherwise, eat it immediately.

-Above all, this dish is a perfect base for when you’re feeling a little bit more creative and adventurous.
-We suggest adding a pinch or two of cayenne pepper if you want a bit of kick in every bite.
-In addition, if you’d like to learn more easy dishes to whip up on your next picnic, try our Confetti Macaroni Salad.
+Moreover, it is up to you as well to add or remove any ingredients in the salad.
+So feel free to add your own personal touch!
+Besides, we all know you’d want to throw a little more bacon in there than necessary.
+Also, we recommend adding a pinch or two of cayenne pepper if you want a bit of kick in every bite.
+If you’d like to learn more easy dishes for your next picnic, try our Confetti Macaroni Salad recipe.

 Bacon Potato Salad Recipe Video

 A pretty straight forward dish.
 It's a creamy potato salad with a sprinkle of bacon to add a salty taste.
 A delicious recipe to make for any occasion.

 Peel and dice the potatoes.
 Make sure to wash your potatoes well before peeling.

 In a large pot, boil your potatoes for 13 to 15 minutes or until fork-tender.
 Ensure that the water covers all your potatoes.

 In a heated skillet, add chopped bacon.
 Cook your bacon bits until crispy and golden brown.
 Remove the bacon bits from the skillet.
 Reserve the bacon oil for sauteing the rest of the ingredients.
 This adds a smokey, meaty flavor that is sure to be a hit.